 If the changeover to a new application, for example another CRM, is planned, EAI simplifies this process.
 Since the connections to other applications in the company run via the central EAI middleware, only the adapters need to be adapted.
 It's like buying a socket adapter for your new TV with an American connection instead of replacing the entire socket.

-Of course, when errors are minimised through reduced data entry, automation takes over tasks in seconds and your team's processing times are reduced, this also reduces costs.
+Of course, when errors are minimized through reduced data entry, automation takes over tasks in seconds and your team's processing times are reduced, this also reduces costs.

 The same data in different places, completely detached from each other, is the main cause of inconsistencies.
 Data integration thanks to EAI creates up-to-date and synchronous information, for example about contacts, companies or stakeholders.